Is This The Sign Jaime Lannister Is Still Alive On

 All of this information points towards the leading theory Jaime is actually alive and taken hostage by Team Targaryen, meaning the Kingslayer is now his little brother’s captive.
 That would explain why the lion statue on the photo is still standing, placed in Dragonstone, and surrounded by dragons — that is literally what is happening to Jaime.
 This evidence would also explain why Cersei looks pensive, as opposed to distraught, in the “Eastwatch” sneak peek photo she appears in.
 It’s likely the queen will have found out about her army’s brutal defeat, and her brother’s mysterious fate, by the time she appears in the episode.
 Yet, she looks eerily pensive, as opposed to distraught.
 If Jaime, the final person she loves in her entire family line, were actually dead, a volatile person like Cersei wouldn’t be able to sit quietly on her bed and collect her thoughts.
 At this point, she would probably burn all of Westeros to the ground with wildfire.

 If Jaime is now hanging out in the dungeons of Dragonstone, this would set up a lot of interesting conflicts for the back-half of Game Of Thrones season 7, and the looming final season.
-It might even lead to the fulfilment of a prophecy or two.
-It’s possible, and likely, Daenerys will give Cersei a huge ultimatum with Jaime at the very centre of it: surrender and get her brother back or refuse Dany's offer and condemn Jaime to a fiery, fiery death.
+It might even lead to the fulfillment of a prophecy or two.
+It’s possible, and likely, Daenerys will give Cersei a huge ultimatum with Jaime at the very center of it: surrender and get her brother back or refuse Dany's offer and condemn Jaime to a fiery, fiery death.
 We can already assume the ruthless dragon queen will be excited to execute the man who killed her own father, after all.
-If Cersei turns her back on her brother in favour of holding on the Iron Throne, could that lead to the eventual, long-awaited realisation of the valonqar prophecy?
+If Cersei turns her back on her brother in favor of holding on the Iron Throne, could that lead to the eventual, long-awaited realization of the valonqar prophecy?

 Advertisement